PianoGroove.com

 There are three types of minor scale: the natural minor scale , the harmonic minor scale and the melodic minor scale.
 Each minor scale has a different use and application in jazz piano and so learning how to construct and apply each one is a vital skill.

+The natural minor scale – also known as the relative minor scale – is a 7 note scale which contains a minor 3rd, a minor 6th, and a minor 7th.
 The natural minor scale is most likely the first minor scale that you will come across.
-Also known as the relative minor, it contains the exact same notes as the major scale that starts a minor 3rd above.
+The natural minor scale contains the exact same notes as the major scale that starts a minor 3rd above.

 The Melodic Minor Scale